AngelMunoz/Migrondi/README.md

 without any parameters it will give you the following screen

 ### Config File
-to use this tool you need to supply a Json configuration file
+to use this tool you need to supply a Json configuration file (the name must be `migrondi.json`)
 ```json
 {
   "connection": "Data Source=Migrondi.db",